vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ```

 **Q: Can I disable the required login?**\
 A: No, but you can increase the hours your login token is valid.
 The default value is `48` hours.
 Use the environment variable `TOKEN_TIME` to increase this time to something like `87600` (10 years).

-**Q: Where can I find more info about Mealie**\
+**Q: Where can I find more info about Mealie?**\
-A: Checkout the [website](https://hay-kot.github.io/mealie/) or via [Discord](https://discord.gg/QuStdQGSGK)
+A: Check out the [website](https://hay-kot.github.io/mealie/) or [Discord](https://discord.gg/QuStdQGSGK)

 ---